tamton23/primekg-vn-icd10-omop/README.md

 ## 🤖 Multi-Agent AI Pipeline

-Instead of a single bloated prompt, the system utilizes Ollama (Qwen3-VL 8B) operating three independent agents with strict `format: json` enforcement:
+Instead of a single bloated prompt, the system utilizes Ollama (Qwen3-VL 8B) operating three independent agents with strict `format: json` enforcement to maintain data integrity:

 1. **Agent Evaluator (Gatekeeper):** Analyzes the first 2,000 characters of the article. **Blocks** pure Veterinary documents (treating pigs, chickens, dogs, cats) with a 96% accuracy filter while remaining intelligent enough to **Allow** articles concerning Zoonotic diseases.
 2. **Agent Extractor (Extraction Engine):** Conducts deep reading of up to 25,000 characters.
-Extracts 9 types of clinical entities, enforces translation of all data into standardized Vietnamese, and strictly mandates quoting the original text as `evidence`.
+Extracts 9 types of clinical entities, enforces translation of all data into standardized Vietnamese, and **strictly mandates quoting the exact verbatim sentence from the source document as `evidence` alongside its parent URL.**
-3. **Agent Reviewer (Supervisor):** Re-evaluates the extracted entities, purging hallucinations or redundant content before final graph insertion.
+3. **Agent Reviewer (Supervisor):** Re-evaluates the extracted entities, cross-checking the extracted data against the original reference link to purge hallucinations or redundant content before final graph insertion.

 ---